dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-android-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Security considerations for running the app wrapping tool
 To prevent potential spoofing, information disclosure, and elevation of privilege attacks:

--   Ensure that the input line-of-business (LOB) application, output application, and Java KeyStore are on the same Windows machine where the app wrapping tool is running.
+-   Ensure that the input line-of-business (LOB) application, output application, and Java KeyStore are on the same Windows computer where the app wrapping tool is running.

 -   Import the output application to the Intune console on the same machine where the tool is running.
 See [keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html) for more information about the Java keytool.